Saraceni/graph-editor/README.md

 cd frontend
 ```

-Once you are on the frontend project you can run:
+Once you are on the frontend project, to install the dependencies you run:

 ```
 npm install